 In port mode, the UXM can support up to 4000 virtual circuit (VC) or virtual path (VP) ATM connections and can operate as either an NNI or a UNI.
 The connections can be either ATM connections or FastPacket-based (gateway).
-A "gateway" connection is one that requires the gateway function on the UXM to convert FastPackets from the Cellbus to and from ATM cells so the UXM can process them.
+A "gateway" connection requires the UXM to translate between FastPackets and ATM cells.
 For ATM cell-based traffic, no conversion takes place: only ATM cells in the ingress and egress directions traverse the Cellbus between the UXM port card and UXM trunk card.